sth6193/sth6193.github.io/_posts/2019-7-18-Group-Website.md

 title:      A One Week Website - A Division of Graduate Student Labor
 date:       2019-7-18 12:00:00
 summary:    Making website for our group on short notice.
 What I learned and how it turned out.
-categories: Personal
+categories: Research
 ---

 Check out the website I made here: [Madhavan Lab Website](http://madhavanlab.org/)

 There are many misconceptions about what a PhD entails.
 With Physics, it varies from people thinking that I do what they hated in high school to what they saw in the latest science fiction movie.
-In reality the answer is "Whatever my advisor told me to do".
+In reality, the answer is "Whatever my advisor told me to do".
 This is of course a joke, but the best humor is often uncomfortably close to the reality.

 Last week my advisor told me we need a new group website.
 This baton had been passed a few times within the group, finally landing in my hands.
 But this time was different.
 Funding proposals were due in a week.
 It had to be done.